GitMirroring/gnuboot/site/docs/bsd/openbsd.md

 Troubleshooting
 ===============

-Most of these issues occur when using osboot with coreboot's 'text mode' instead of the coreboot framebuffer.
+Most of these issues occur when using Libreboot with coreboot's 'text mode' instead of the coreboot framebuffer.
 This mode is useful for booting payloads like memtest86+ which expect text-mode, but for OpenBSD it can be problematic when they are trying to switch to a framebuffer